All Episodes

 We'll start with Alan Dershowitz.

-Uh he was on PMS NBC Live, and he was talking to the anchorette Contessa Brewer.
+He was on PMS NBC Live, and he was talking to the anchorette Contessa Brewer.

-She said, What's your reaction, Professor Dershowitz?
+She said, what's your reaction, Professor Dershowitz?

 I feel that this is an America-only story that we have to put into perspective.